Master’s resources and links

 The Faculty’s Guidelines for Master’s students (PDF 950KB) contain information and advice relevant to all Master’s students in the Faculty, including the procedures and pitfalls associated with undertaking research and writing a thesis.

-For those students who enrolled in a Master’s before 2015 please refer to the 2014 Master’s Guidelines.
+If you enrolled in a Master’s before 2015, refer to the 2014 Master’s Guidelines.

 The Wellington Faculty of Graduate Research’s Forms and Templates page also includes forms relevant to Master’s progress reporting and intellectual property.